 --

-By all means marry: If you get a good wife,
+By all means marry: If you get a good wife, you'll become happy; if you get a bad one, you'll become a philosopher.

 - Socrates